tylermorganwall/MusaMasterclass/MusaMasterclass.md

 ```

 A 2640x2640 matrix is easily processed in R, but it’s not ideal for
-iterating on a visualization.
+developing a visualization.
 Large matrices (greater than about
 2000x2000, but depends on your machine) take a while to display in 3D.
 It’s faster to prototype your visualizations using a smaller
 dataset–once you are happy with the end result, you can re-run the
-script with the original dataset.
+script with the original hi-res data.
 We’re time limited and our
 visualization doesn’t require a high resolution dataset, so we won’t use
 one.

-To reduce the size of the matrix, we’ll use another rayshader function,
-`reduce_matrix_size()`, to cleanly reduce the resolution of the matrix.
-Here, we’re reducing it by a tenth.
+Let’s reduce it by a factor of 2.

 ``` r
 building_mat_small = reduce_matrix_size(building_mat, 0.5)